xiamidaxia/xpm/README.md

 #Xiami Package Manager

-a simple javascript code package manager, can be manager well the client side and server side code, like Meteor[docs.meteor.com] package.
+a simple javascript code package manager, can be manage well with the client side and server side code, like [Meteor](http://docs.meteor.com)package.

----

 ##API
-*require
-*files
-*exports
+ - require
+ - files
+ - exports